 Mas Masumoto is an organic peach and nectarine farmer and the author of nine books including Epitaph for a Peach, Wisdom of the Last Farmer, and a family farm cookbook, The Perfect Peach.
 A feature documentary, "Changing Season," about the theme of succession on a family farm, was nationally broadcast by PBS in May 2016.
 He also serves on board of National Endowment for the Arts and the Public Policy Institute of California.

-Marion Nestle, Ph.D, M.P.H., is the Paulette Goddard Professor of Nutrition, Food Studies, and Public Health at New York University, in the department that she chaired from 1988 through 2003.
+Marion Nestle, Ph.D, M.P.H., is the Paulette Goddard Professor of Nutrition, Food Studies, and Public Health, Emerita, at New York University, in the department that she chaired from 1988 through 2003.

 Ricardo Salvador is a senior scientist and director of the Food & Environment Program at Union of Concerned Scientists.
 Before UCS, Dr. Salvador served as a program officer for Food, Health, and Well-being with the W.K.
 Kellogg Foundation.
 While there, he partnered with colleagues to create programs that addressed the connections between food and health, environment, economic development, sovereignty, and social justice.
 Dr. Salvador was on the faculty of agronomy at Iowa State University for 18 years.